bxparks/rpn83p/docs/USER_GUIDE.md

 ### Short Answer

-This was a fun project that helped me learn Z80 assembly language programming on TI calculators.
-It also produced an app that converts a TI calculator into an RPN calculator that I can actually use.
+This project helped me relearn Z80 assembly language programming using TI calculators.
+It also produced a scientific RPN app that can run on calculators which are easily and cheaply obtainable.
+There are no scientific RPN calculators currently in production from HP.
+The prices for many HP calculators in the used market are unreasonably high, so RPN83P may fill a gap for some people in some cases.

 ### Long Answer